Jonathan Alter: Career

 In the 1980s, Alter was the media critic for Newsweek.
 He launched a political commentary column with Newsweek in 1991 that was the first of its kind for the magazine.
 Alter became one of the few reporters with regular access to Bill Clinton after his election as president in 1992, during which time Alter was a consultant to MTV.
-In the book Media Circus (ISBN 0-8129-2022-8) by Howard Kurtz of the The Washington Post, Clinton was quoted as saying, "Alter bites me in the ass sometimes, but at least he knows what we're trying to do".
+In the book Media Circus (ISBN 0-8129-2022-8) by Howard Kurtz of The Washington Post, Clinton was quoted as saying, "Alter bites me in the ass sometimes, but at least he knows what we're trying to do".

 Alter was the first pundit to predict the months-long recount process following the 2000 presidential election.
 His correct prediction, made during a discussion on NBC with Tim Russert and Tom Brokaw, gained international recognition for Alter.

 Although Alter later asserted in his book Between the Lines that he regretted writing the article, in the aftermath of the September 11th attacks he authored an article for Newsweek about dealing with terrorists that was entitled "Time to think about torture".
 In the article he suggested that U.S. law enforcement might need to rethink some old assumptions about torture methodology, noting that "some torture clearly works" and suggested that the nation should "keep an open mind about certain measures to fight terrorism, like court-sanctioned psychological interrogation", and consideration of transferring some terrorists to other countries with less stringent rules on torture.

 Alter frequently criticized President George W. Bush, emphasizing what he considered Bush's lack of accountability.
 Having benefited from an autologous adult stem cell transplant while fighting lymphoma, Alter also disparaged Bush's position on embryonic stem cell research.
 However, Alter offered some support for Bush's invasion of Iraq, writing in February 2003, "Osama Bin Laden hit us on 9/11 because he thought we were soft and would not respond.
 Weakness now would further embolden Saddam Hussein".

 Alter served as a correspondent on the NBC Today Show for several stories about the effect of the Iraq War on returning veterans.